-In our modern fast-paced lives we are bombarded with advertisements, information and pitches all the time.
-In our daily life we will see billboards, mail pitches, television ads, radio ads, phone ads, internet search ads, email ads and ads on our favorite websites, all trying to get us to buy into their product, service, or idea.
+In our modern fast-paced lives, we are bombarded with advertisements, information, and pitches all the time.
+In our daily life, we will see billboards, email pitches, television ads, radio ads, phone ads, internet search ads, email ads and ads on our favorite websites, all trying to get us to buy their product, service, or idea.
 With so much advertising going on 24/7, it can be easy to assume that customers have just gotten numb.
 However, there are ways of seeing phenomenal growth and one of those tactics has been found in emotional marketing in the travel industry.

 Emotional marketing is certainly nothing new.
 Anytime you have ever seen an ad for an animal shelter, you have been targeted with an emotional advertisement.
 Emotional marketing in the travel industry is becoming a more positive phenomenon as the emotional marketing is not designed to pull heartstrings but to inspire.
 So what are some of these innovative emotional marketing techniques and how can you use them?

 Just like any advertising or marketing campaign, it begins with gathering significant amounts of data about the relative demographics that you are intending to target.
 Working in the travel industry makes gathering travel customer data much easier.
 If an individual has traveled with your company before, then you already know significant bits and important pieces of information such as their name, where they went, and perhaps – if you were the chosen travel agent or travel agency – some of the things that they did there while they traveled.
 Why would you know these things?
 Because you were likely the individual who set them up.